MA Design for People

 Therefore, I started thinking how could I help people make friends.
 So I thought that, since nowadays many people use the app Tinder to look for a partner, I though why not design an app to help people make friends?

-I started researching the app market and it turns out there are many apps for meeting people for different target groups.
+I started researching the app market and I found out there are many apps for meeting people, each one targeted to a different age/interest group.
 Some are targeted for people looking for a relationship (Tinder and Bumble), while others are more targeted towards people trying to meet their neighbors (Nextdoor), people trying to meet people for business, etc.

 I found there was a gap on the market.
 There wasn´t any frienship app targeted to the group I was doing my research on, early adults from 18 to 25.

-First I designed a low fidelity version of the app and I did some user testing before moving to the final design.
+Then, I moved on to digitilizing my wireframes and creating a high fidelity version of the app.
+I used these for doing some user testing before moving to the final design.